-In addition, a significant problem appears to be that Australia’s basic and even applied research have been expected to lead to almost immediate innovation, and therefore a quick return on investment, most of which is economic rather than social (Dodgson, Hughes, Foster and Metcalfe, 2011).
-An example is the shift from longer-term research through Australia’s flagship collaborative research programs to shorter, more pragmatic and SME-centric research programs.
+In addition, a significant problem appears to be that Australia’s basic and even applied research have been expected to lead to almost immediate innovation, and therefore a quick return on investment, most of which is economic rather than social (Dodgson et al., 2011).
+An example is the shift from longer term research through Australia’s flagship collaborative research programmes to shorter, more pragmatic and SME-centric research programmes.
 These typically focus on industry-defined research problems, must be led by an industry partner, are limited in funding, and have a three-year timeframe (Australian Department of Innovation Industry and Science, 2018).
-The implication is that applied short-term research for highly-specific problem areas is valued in the 21st century above what used to be called ‘blue-sky’ research.
+The implication is that applied short-term research for highly-specific problem areas is valued in the twenty-first century above what used to be called ‘blue-sky’ research.
 While Australian researchers might produce a great deal of knowledge, this knowledge is, for the most part, not being translated into things, services or processes that are exported to generate economic or social value.
 This is an obstacle to Australian participation in the global innovation economy.
 Australia is still behaving as the Lucky Country.
-Despite some recent outliers in IT innovation, such as software for mining applications, Australia develops innovations only within the context of existing industries, fine tuning extractive industries, and improving agricultural output, but not truly venturing into high technology, value-added services.
+Despite some recent outliers in IT innovation, such as software for mining applications, Australia develops innovations only within the context of existing industries, fine-tuning extractive industries and improving agricultural output, but not truly venturing into high-technology, value-added services.

 Theories of Australian national identity

 As Dixson (2000, p.18) points out, the identity of Australians derives from three broad streams, the indigenous, Anglo-Celtic and ‘new ethnic’ Australians.
-The Anglo-Celtic narrative coloured Australia’s national identity through the late-nineteenth century and into the twentieth, and is still highly influential today, despite the nation’s much greater multicultural and multi-ethnic makeup.
+The Anglo-Celtic narrative coloured Australia’s national identity through the late nineteenth century and into the twentieth, and is still highly influential today, despite the nation’s much greater multicultural and multiethnic makeup.
 Other predominantly Anglophone countries, such as the United States, Canada and New Zealand, have a family heritage anchored in the cultures of the British Isles.
 Inglehart (1997, p.336) argues that Australian culture, in a general sense, is very similar to that of Britain and Canada.
 Yet, this broadly similar heritage has revealed itself in different ways.
 To explain these differences, Hartz (1955, p.50) looks closely at the founding generations of British settlement in the United States and concludes that the United States was founded by a victorious middle class.
 In contrast, white Australia was founded by the British working classes.
 Dixson (2000, p.22), borrowing Hartz’s theory, concludes that Australian culture represents a fragment of a British whole.
 There are obviously problems with such a broadbrush theoretical framework, but there is something inherently useful about this explanation of what makes Australia what it is.
-Dixson (2000, p.25) goes on: since colonisation, there has always been a tension between, on the one hand, ‘convicts, free poor and very poor Irish’ and, on the other, ‘the founding middle-class strata both rural and urban’, with the latter, over time, ‘leaning in the direction of the former’ and helping to mythologize their supposed character traits.
+Dixson (2000, p.25) goes on: since colonization, there has always been a tension between, on the one hand, ‘convicts, free poor and very poor Irish’ and, on the other, ‘the founding middle-class strata both rural and urban’, with the latter, over time, ‘leaning in the direction of the former’ and helping to mythologize their supposed character traits.
 The result ’gave Australian national identity a type of masculinity which was, and perhaps remains, distinct in flavour and unusual in intensity’ (Dixson, 2000, p.25).